 Make the most of your time by exploring our coastline and countryside – and spending a day visiting the vibrant city of Dundee.

 For almost 500 years, the grasslands that lie behind Angus’ sandy beaches have been put to very good use as golf links.
-Carnoustie Golf Links is home to the famous Carnoustie Championship course, so take this opportunity to experience a game on the 2018 Open venue – or check out the other golf courses in Angus and experience the golf of legends.
+Carnoustie Golf Links is home to the famous Carnoustie Championship course, so take this opportunity to experience a game here – or check out the other golf courses in Angus and experience the golf of legends.

 Alternatively, find out about the part Arbroath played in shaping history at Arbroath Abbey, the majestic 12th century abbey, once Scotland’s powerhouse, which dominates the town’s skyline.